The ITensor Software Library for Tensor Network Calculations: Quantum Number Block Sparse ITensors

-The Index \verb|i| has a total dimension of 5 because it has two subspaces, one carrying a quantum number \verb|QN(0)| and of dimension of 2; the other carrying a quantum number \verb|QN(1)| and of dimension 3.
-Similarly \verb|j| has a total dimension of 3, coming from its two subspaces.
+As an illustrative example of ITensor's QN system, say we have defined two indices with information about their QN subspaces: \begin{jlcodeblock} i = Index(QN(0)=>2,QN(1)=>3;tags="i") j = Index(QN(1)=>2,QN(2)=>1;tags="j") \end{jlcodeblock} The Index \inlinenohighlight{i} has a total dimension of 5 because it has two subspaces, one carrying a quantum number \inline{QN(0)} and of dimension of 2; the other carrying a quantum number \inline{QN(1)} and of dimension 3.
+Similarly \inlinenohighlight{j} has a total dimension of 3, coming from its two subspaces.